EasternPA/32.22-to-beta/README.md

 The second function in this flow requires ingesting TeslaScope's detail page for the 2021.36.5.3 firmware, found here https://teslascope.com/teslapedia/software/2021.36.5.3

-With the page ingested, I used an html parser node to pull in the html contents.
-Then, I passed those contents on to a change node that only retained object 174 on the page -- which is the table showing the detail of all vehicles that received that update.
-With the table captured, I ran it through a split node to break it up into lines, a function node that trims leading and trailing white space from all cells in each row, a join node that converts the rows of trimmed cells into an array, a switch node that only retains records where the first field matches 2021.32.22, and another switch node that only retains records where the second field matches "Model 3 AWD LR".
-Once the records not pertaining to cars like mine being upgraded to FSD Beta are filtered out, I send the remaining records to a different debug node which, again, sends the output to the debug window.
+With the page ingested, I used an HTML Parser node to pull in the html contents.
+Then, I passed those contents on to a Change node that only retained object 174 on the page -- which is the table showing the detail of all vehicles that received that update.
+With the table captured, I ran it through a Split node to break it up into lines, a Function node that trims leading and trailing white space from all cells in each row, a Join node that converts the rows of trimmed cells into an array, a Switch node that only retains records where the first field matches 2021.32.22, and another Switch node that only retains records where the second field matches "Model 3 AWD LR".
+Once the records not pertaining to cars like mine being upgraded to FSD Beta are filtered out, I send the remaining records to a different Debug node which, again, sends the output to the debug window.

 ### Output